13th Global Dialogue Platform on Anticipatory Humanitarian Action

 In our collective factory, all actors work together, with money flowing in through one entrance before soon flowing out through a wide funnel to maximize community support.

-Community members and local-level participants are not relegated to small side rooms or the front-of-the-house visitor shop created just for profits or PR.
+Community members and local-level participants are not relegated to small side rooms or the front-of-the-house visitor shop created just for profits or public relations.
 They are part of the whole factory: helping build it and shape it, participating in every process, and even helping to dictate where funds get funneled.

 The anticipatory action studio